Lukas3674/rust-bitmask-enum/README.md

 ### Available Config Options

 - `inverted_flags` => Adds an inverted flag for every non-inverted flag to the bitmask.
-- `vec_debug` => Adds a custom Debug trait implementation that prints the bitmask as a vec of all matching values.
+- `vec_debug` => Replaces the default Debug trait implementation with a custom one that prints the bitmask as a vec of all matching values.

 If you need / can think of any other config option, feel free to suggest them and we can discuss implementing them.